 About Our Region

-The Appalachian Forest National Heritage Area works with willing partners in 16 West Virginia counties and 2 counties in western Maryland to explore and enhance the relationship between the forested mountains and the people who live here.
-With the overall theme of forest heritage, we focus on conservation, forestry, cultural heritage, asset-based tourism and community development.
+The Appalachian Forest National Heritage Area (AFNHA) partners with communities in 16 West Virginia counties and 2 Maryland counties to explore and strengthen the relationship between the people and the land.
+Our work centers on forest heritage, with a focus on conservation, sustainable forestry, cultural traditions, community development, and asset-based tourism.

 Forest Heritage